alemar11/ios-watchos-tvos-macos-resources/README.md

 * [jmcrainbow](https://www.cocoacontrols.com/controls/jmcrainbow)
 * [Kingfisher](https://github.com/onevcat/Kingfisher) - Kingfisher is a lightweight and pure Swift implemented library for downloading and caching image from the web.
 * [Koloda](https://github.com/Yalantis/Koloda) - KolodaView is a class designed to simplify the implementation of Tinder like cards on iOS.
+* [LPThumbnailView](https://github.com/luispadron/LPThumbnailView) - A thumbnail view for iOS to give context to multiple images/videos using thumbnails and counter.
 * [MaterialCardView](https://github.com/cemolcay/MaterialCardView)
 * [MDGroupAvatarView](https://github.com/ttmdung203/MDGroupAvatarView) - This library provides a custom UIView with support for showing group of avatars.
 It’s used for group chat.
 The images list can be loaded from local or web url.
 * [MPParallaxView](https://github.com/DroidsOnRoids/MPParallaxView) - Apple TV Parallax effect in Swift.